Startup Definitions

 Sales DraftA summary document indicating a credit card purchase.

-Sales FunnelA step-by-step process that allows you to bring your potential customer one step closer to your offer and a buying decision through a series of marketing actions.
+Sales FunnelA step-by-step process that allows you to bring your potential customer one step closer to your offer.

 Sales Funnel LeakagePotential customers eliminated from the sales funnel at different stages.